-- (a) Six (6) days after one (1) year of employment. - (b) Twelve (12) days after two (2) years of employment. - (c) Fifteen (15) days after five (5) years of employment. - (d) Eighteen (18) days after eight (8) years of employment. - (e) Twenty-one (21) days after ten (10) years of employment. - (f) Twenty-two (22) days after twelve (12) years of employment. - (g) Twenty-three (23) days after fourteen (14) years of employment. - (h) Twenty-four (24) days after sixteen (16) years of employment. - (i) Twenty-seven (27) days after 20 years of employment.
+- (a) Except as provided in (b) below, Six (6) days after one (l) year of employment. - (b) Twelve (12) days after two (2) years of employment unless the employee was hired by the city with three (3) or more years of full-time experience as a certified law enforcement officer within the last forty-two (42) months prior to hire, in which case said employee shall be granted twelve (12) days, subject to the date of hire proration.
+Any employee granted twelve (12) days of vacation (prorated as the case may be) shall remain at this step until the employee's fifth year of protective occupation employment in the department. - (c) Fifteen (15) days after five (5) years of employment. - (d) Eighteen (18) days after eight (8) years of employment. - (e) Twenty-one (21) days after ten (10) years of employment. - (f) Twenty-two (22) days after twelve (12) years of employment. - (g) Twenty-three (23) days after fourteen (14) years of employment. - (h) Twenty-four (24) days after sixteen (16) years of employment.

+(i) Twenty-seven (27) days after 20 years of employment.

-Personnel desiring vacation shall submit request for leave to the Chief of Police, who, in turn, shall forward such request to the Personnel Department for proper record keeping.
+Personnel desiring vacation shall submit request for leave to Department Administration.
 The Chief shall schedule vacations, giving due consideration to longevity rights, the needs of the service and the remaining staff to perform the necessary duties of the department.
 Longevity for the purposes of this section shall mean length of time employed by the City of De Pere Police Department as a sworn officer.